mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 translation of this word has been attempted.

-Religion is an integral part of daily life on the planet, with all offworlders passing through an anointment pool in the centre of the downport.
+Religion is an integral part of daily life on the planet, with all offworlders passing through an anointment pool in the center of the downport.
 The process involves a ritual chant and a member of the church offering a drop of blood to the Traveller by slicing the tip of their forefinger with a ceremonial blade.
 When reading the scripture of the church it becomes